 Standing Desks – Solution to the Health Effects of Sitting?

 Many seeking to counteract the dangerous effects of spending a workday sitting have turned to standing desks.
 Even treadmill desks have grown in popularity as a way to torch calories during the nine to five.
 Is standing and walking while working the fix for sitting evils?

 They may be helpful for some – standing burns a remarkable 50 more calories an hour than sitting, adding a major daily calorie deficit over time.
 There are drawbacks, however.
 Standing desks and slow walking don’t offer the aerobic benefit, so they don’t stand in for your workout.
 And, standing all day without moving can have similar effects as sitting in terms of back pain, poor posture, and be dangerous for those with heart issues.

-While standing desks and treadmills can be a catalyst for both productivity and wellness, it may be just as helpful to break up the day with short walks, stretching and standing intermittently (during meetings for example).
+While standing desks and treadmills can be a catalyst for both productivity and wellness, it may be just as helpful to break up the day with short walks, stretching, and standing intermittently (during meetings for example).
 Seeking other options?
-Consider a stability ball, sit-stand stools, or variable height desks, desks that allows you to vary its height for standing during just part of the day.
+Consider a stability ball, sit-stand stools, or variable height desks, desks that allow you to vary its height for standing during just part of the day.